amrit3701/ifc2stp/README.md

 # ifc2stp

-This program convert the ifc file to stp file.
-In this program it just remove the ifc prefix from all entites in the IFC file.
+This program converts the IFC file to stp file.
+In this program, it just removes the ifc prefix from all entities present in the IFC file.

 # Commands for execution this program
       $ chmod 755 ifc2stp.sh